BramBouma/aido/README.md

         - cross platform config using 'dirs' (XDG/AppData)

 # aido
-"prompt to command one-liner" ai cli tool for the terminal terminal
+"prompt to command one-liner" ai cli tool for the terminal